Richmond, Virginia: Religion

 Immigrants brought their religions to Richmond and built churches.
 Germans formed St. John's German Evangelical church in 1843.
 Greeks held Saints Constantine and Helen Greek Orthodox Cathedral's first worship service in 1917 in a rented room at 309 North 7th Street.
 The cathedral relocated to 30 Malvern Avenue in 1960.
 It is one of two Eastern Orthodox churches in Richmond and home to the annual Richmond Greek Festival.

-There are seven masjids in the Greater Richmond area, with three more in construction to accommodate the growing Muslim population.
+There are seven mosques in the Greater Richmond area, with three more in construction to accommodate the Muslim population.
 The first was Masjid Bilal.
-In the 1950s, Muslims from the East End organized under Nation of Islam (NOI), meeting in Temple No. 24 on North Avenue.
-After the 1975 NOI split, Muslims who joined mainstream Islam started meeting at Shabaaz Restaurant on Nine Mile Road.
-By 1976, the Muslims met in a rented church they unsuccessfully tried to buy.
-Ultimately, the congregation bought an old grocery store on Chimbarazoo Boulevard, where Masjid Bilal is now located.
-Initially called "Masjid Muhammad No. 24," it was given its current name in 1990.
-The next masjid was the Islamic Center of Virginia, ICVA, established in 1973 as a non-profit, tax-exempt organization.
-After successful fundraising, ICVA bought land on Buford Road and began constructing the new masjid in the early 1980s.
+Followed by the Islamic Center of Virginia, ICVA, established in 1973 as a non-profit, tax-exempt organization.
 The other five masjids in the Richmond area are Islamic Center of Richmond (ICR) in the West End; Masjid Umm Barakah on 2nd Street, Downtown; Islamic Society of Greater Richmond (ISGR) in the West End end; Masjidullah in the north side; and Masjid Ar-Rahman in the East End.